amidos2006/jspunk/README.md

 Javascript port for Flashpunk version.
 In the current version, it is build with pieces from [allegrojs](http://allegrojs.net/) but that uses [native canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) but hopefull in the future I can replace it with [WebGL](https://webgl2fundamentals.org/) with shaders and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

+## Requirements
+- Node.js for Running and Building.
+- `node-static` and `http` libraries to run the `server.js` with debug mode.
+- `browserify` for building the distribution version and running it with `server.js`.

 ## Features
 - RenderTargets with blendModes and native object drawing
 - Entity, World management